PayThePizzo/Data-Structures-and-Algorithms/10 - NP/0 - INTRO PROBLEMS.md

 We cannot construct an algorithm capable of evaluating this as it would need to mimic the input program.
 It is a paradox.

+We cannot reduce the hardness of a problem on the presence of a solution at a certain time in history!
+We need some classification!

 ---